the-tourist-/GettingAndCleaningDataWeek3/code_book.md

 *activity : this was created as a 6 level factor, with the factor names coming from the activity_labels file (activityLabels data frame)
 The rows from the test data frames were appended to the rows from the train data frames, with the trainingset field separating them

+Finally the merged dataset was summarized by activity and subject and the mean of each feature was calculated.
+This resulting file was outputted to a comma delimited file, tidy_data.csv